-75. Penalty for breach of regulations
+Penalty for breach of regulations

-Regulations made under this Act may prescribe specific offences and a person who commits a summary offence is liable to a fine of \$1,000 and, if the offence is a continuing offence, to a further fine of \$50 for each day during which the offence continues or three months' imprisonment or to both.
+75. Regulations made under this Act may prescribe offences and a person who commits a prescribed offence is liable on summary conviction to a fine of \$1,000 and, if the offence is a continuing offence, to a further fine of \$50 for each day during which the offence continues or three months' imprisonment or both.

-76. Offence for protected species
+Offence for protected species

-- (1) A person who contravenes section 24(3) commits a summary offence and is liable to- - (a) a fine of \$5,000 or six months' imprisonment or both; or - (b) a fine of \$10,000 or one year imprisonment or both, for a second or further offence. - (2) A person who contravenes section 25(2) commits a summary offence and is liable to- - (a) a fine of \$5,000 or three months' imprisonment or both; or - (b) a fine of \$10,000 or six months' imprisonment or both, for a second or further offence.
+- 76. (1) A person who contravenes section 24(3) commits a summary offence and is liable to- - (a) a fine of \$5,000 or six months' imprisonment or both; or - (b) a fine of \$10,000 or one year imprisonment or both, for a second or further offence. - (2) A person who contravenes section 25(2) commits a summary offence and is liable to- - (a) a fine of \$5,000 or three months' imprisonment or both; or - (b) a fine of \$10,000 or six months' imprisonment or both, for a second or further offence.

-77. Obstruction of an authorised officer
+Obstruction of an authorised officer

-A person who obstructs an authorised officer acting in the exercise of his power under section 62 commits a summary offence and is liable to-

-- (a) a fine of \$3,000 or three months' imprisonment or both; or - (b) a fine of \$5,000 or six months' imprisonment or both, for a second or further offence.
+- 77. A person who obstructs an authorised officer acting in the exercise of a power under section 62 commits a summary offence and is liable to- - (a) a fine of \$3,000 or three months' imprisonment or both; or - (b) a fine of \$5,000 or six months' imprisonment or both, for a second or further offence.

-78. Criminal offence for knowing or reckless endangerment
+Criminal offence for knowing or reckless endangerment

-- (1) A person who, through the release or handling of a pollutant or hazardous substance or waste, or the arrangement for another person through a contract or other agreement to release or handle a pollutant or hazardous substance or waste, knowingly or recklessly endangers human life or health or the environment, commits an indictable offence, and is liable to- - (a) a fine of \$25,000 or one year imprisonment or both; or

-- (b) a fine of \$50,000 or two years' imprisonment of or both, for a second or further offence. - (2) A person who knowingly or recklessly undertakes or conspires to allow an activity in a protected area which may have an adverse impact on the fauna or flora in that protected area commits an indictable offence and is liable to- - (a) a fine of \$10,000 or six months' imprisonment or both; or - (b) a fine of \$25,000 or one year imprisonment or both, for a second or further offence. - (3) A complaint for an offence under this section shall be made within three years from the time when an action giving rise to the offence is first discovered by the Director. - (4) For the purposes of this section, "endangerment of human life or health" means placing one or more persons in danger of death or serious bodily injury, including unconsciousness, extreme pain, or physical or mental impairment. - (5) An action under this section may be in addition to any action taken by the Director under this Part.
+- 78. (1) A person who, through the release or handling of a pollutant or hazardous substance or waste, or the arrangement for another person through a contract or other agreement to release or handle a pollutant or hazardous substance or waste, knowingly or recklessly endangers human life or health or the environment, commits an indictable offence, and is liable to- - (a) a fine of \$25,000 or one year imprisonment or both; or - (b) a fine of \$50,000 or two years' imprisonment or both, for a second or further offence. - (2) A person who knowingly or recklessly undertakes or conspires to allow an activity in a protected area which may have an adverse impact on the fauna or flora in that protected area commits an indictable offence and is liable to- - (a) a fine of \$10,000 or six months' imprisonment or both; or - (b) a fine of \$25,000 or one year imprisonment or both, for a second or further offence. - (3) A complaint for an offence under this section shall be made within three years from the time when an action giving rise to the offence is first discovered by the Director.

+(4) For the purposes of this section, "endangerment of human life or health" means placing one or more persons in danger of death or serious bodily injury, including unconsciousness, extreme pain, or physical or mental impairment.

-79. Scientific evidence
+Scientific evidence